Our Privacy Notice: How Hodge uses your personal information

 Do you ever share my personal information with third parties?

-We may share your personal information with third parties working with us in order to carry out our work to you.
-We will only share your data if we have a lawful reason to do, so for example:
+We may share your personal information with third parties working with us in order to carry out our work for you or with third parties to whom we choose to sell, transfer or merge parts of our business or assets.
+Those who we share data are set out below:

 - Agents and advisers who we use to help run your accounts and services, collect what you owe, and explore new ways of doing business